 We always recommend guests bring their own BCD and regs, as being comfortable in your own gear is priceless.
 We do however stock all the gear that is required for divers to rent a full kit.
 Most people are comfortable enough in a 3mm shorty wetsuit, as the water temperature very seldom changes from 28-29 degrees celsius all year round.
 Some people do prefer a full body wet suit for skin protection.
 We recommend that guests bring their own computer, to keep track of your dive data, some of our trips reach up to 40 dives.
 A great dive torch for our night dives is also a strong recommendation.
 Reef hooks and SMB’s are recommended due to the currents in the area, although we will provide you these safety devices free of charge for the duration of your trip if you do not have them.

 Itinerary: Raja Ampat South 9 Days / 8 Nights

-DAY 1 - Sorong / BatantaWe will collect you from the airport or your hotel around 7am for an 8am departure from Sorong to Waisai via the ferry.
+DAY 1: Sorong / Waisai / East Dampier Strait.We will collect you from the airport or your hotel between 6 & 8am for an 9am departure from Sorong to Waisai via the ferry.
 Our friendly staff will accompany you on the 2-hour ferry ride to Waisai where La Galigo will await you.
 After a refreshing welcome drink, and a short introduction to the facilities of our ship, the diving schedule, and the tour program, we set sail for our first day, which will include a refresher dive for all divers onboard.

 Check-out dive site: Will vary depending on the conditions at the time.
-We take you to a nice and easy dive site with that will introduce you to the wonder of Indonesian diving, shallow soft sandy bottom, amazing muck critters and clear warm water…. yep the travel time was worth it.
-We relax for our first Dinner together to get to know your fellow passengers and crew and overnight cruise to the southern parts of Raja Ampat..
+We take you to a nice and easy dive site with that will introduce you to the wonder of Indonesian diving, shallow soft sandy bottom, amazing muck critters, clear warm water…. yep the travel time was worth it.
+We relax for our first Dinner together to get to know your fellow passengers and crew and overnight cruise to the central Dampier Strait.